felixbade/minecraft-telegram-gateway/README.md

 ### Initial plugin setup
 - Copy `TelegramGateway.jar` to the `plugins` folder in your Bukkit/Spigot server
 - Run the server (or reload the plugins) and it will create `plugins/TelegramGateway/config.yml`.
-- You will see a warning in the console that Telegram chat id and access token are not configured.
+- You will see a warning in the console that Telegram access token is not configured.

 ### Configuring Telegram
 - Create the group that you want to use for integrating with Minecraft if it does not exist already.